Welcome to Year 2!

 Welcome to year 2!
 I hope you have had a fantastic summer and are excited to be starting year 2!

-Our class teacher is Miss Bray and during this half term we have Mrs Carroll teaching us in the afternoons.
+Our class teacher is Miss Bray and we have Miss Corrigan helping us in the mornings.

 In year 2 we all strive to be kind, caring, friendly and considerate children who aim to always be green and follow the golden rules.